 medium, cover skillet, and continue cooking 5 minutes, or until cabbage is tender

-vegetarian dishes she includes on her menu at the
+dishes she includes on her menu at the

 award winning Gaslight Brewery and Restaurant.
 Cheers!